Billingegroup/rg-db-public/README.md

 Do not ever merge directly into main (actually you shouldn't be able to on GitHub).
 This merge will be done by Prof. Billinge after review.

+To prevent nasty accidents,
+1. create a file in `rg-db-public/.git/hooks` called `pre-commit` and copy-paste the following into it and save it
+2. Mark the new file as executable: `chmod +x rg-db-public/.git/hooks/pre-commit`.

-To prevent nasty accidents, create a file in `rg-db-public/.git/hooks` called `pre-commit` and copy-paste the following into it and save it.
-It will prevent you accidentally making local changes to your main branch that won't be mergeable.
+This will prevent you accidentally making local changes to your main branch that won't be mergeable.
 ```
 #!/bin/sh
 #